Annual Tenant Satisfaction Measures Survey

 67% were satisfied with the time taken to complete repairs.

 The repairs experience is not always consistent for customers.
-On the whole, most customers have a good repairs experience.
+On the whole, most customers have a good repairs experience with both satisfaction scores are on par with the national average.

 Communication